joycesim/joycesim.github.io/GroupVision/index.md

 Write these goals down and revisit them periodically.
 In general, these one-on-one meetings are a good time to check in on research progress and other logistics that might come up.
 Please do come prepared with what you want to talk about and take good notes.
 Joyce will generally encourage everyone to take to-do notes on a shared communication channel like slack or email so that everyone is on the same page and there is accountability.

-### c)     Email – degree of mutual accessibility – will it include after hours and/or weekends?
+### c)     Email/slack – degree of mutual accessibility – will it include after hours and/or weekends?

 Please respond to emails within a few days, unless otherwise stated.
 You are not expected to respond to emails outside of normal working hours (e.g., on weekends or official holidays).
 Joyce will try her best to do so as well but if you have something urgent, it is usually better to use slack or call.

+We use a group slack account for more direct communication.
+Please do sign in and check it often as we often use that for quick announcements and perhaps to organize for lunch/journal club etc.
+If there are anything more official, Joyce tends to send an email out to the group.
+If you are unsure about communicating on slack or email, please let Joyce know.

 ### d)     Emphasize the importance of regular communication (in both directions)